-- We believe that our approach to considering offences is consistent with the judgement of Kerr J in Daniel McComb application for Judicial Review NIQB 47.
+- We believe that our approach to considering offences is consistent with the judgement of Kerr J in Damien McComb application for Judicial Review NIQB 47.
 Kerr J ruled that the fact a person has been released under the Good Friday Agreement (in accordance with the Northern Ireland (Sentences) Act 1998) and has been determined as no longer a danger to society was a relevant consideration as to whether or not a licence can be granted for working as a taxi driver.

 - We believe that our approach to considering offences is consistent with the guidance to employers issued by the Office of the First Minister and Deputy First Minister, which states that any conviction for a conflict-related offence that pre-dates the Good Friday Agreement (April 1998) should not be taken into account unless it is materially relevant to the employment being sought.

 We work with interested parties to ensure that we can verify when an offence can be properly considered as conflict-related.